MattGalton/CrispyLizardSkin/README.md

 - Oren Folknore is the short leader
 ## On the boat
 - Bill and Ben and the cleaning men & Reldath
-- Roberto the chef & Thundrum
+- Roberto the chef & Thundrhum
 - Security & Evelda
 - First mate oloren (orens half bro) & tinkering
 ## 24th Winterscrest